-While the cancellation of standardized tests affects all high school students applying for college admission next year, the impact is being felt to varying degrees.
-The choice to take or not take the test will differ for everyone as it depends on the set of circumstances you find yourself in.
+The cancellation of standardized tests affects all high school students applying for college admission next year.
+However, the impact is being felt to varying degrees.
+The choice to take or not take the test will differ for everyone as it depends on your set of circumstances.
 Let’s have a look at some of the factors to consider in deciding whether or not to take it.

 Firstly, think about the colleges you would like to apply to.

 While many colleges have suspended standardized testing, including Boston University, Case Western Reserve, and the University of California and California State University, many colleges are still requiring it.
 If you need to submit test scores in order to apply, then the question of whether or not to take it is answered for you.

 If you have already done the prep work before the tests got canceled…

 …then some quick revision before the test should have you prepared and ready to take it when the exam is eventually offered again.
 Maintain your pre-pandemic position and be ready to sit the test when the new test dates go ahead.
 That way, all that work and preparation you put in won’t be wasted.

 If you haven’t prepared, but have the time and resources to prepare (and taking it would enhance your application and show your competitiveness)…

 …then taking it is probably your best bet.
 Is your course load not weighing you down, or do you expect to have free time in the summer?
 Then you could use that time to prepare!
 There are plenty of online resources available.
 For example, there are free SAT or ACT prep tests, study guides online, webinars, and online tutors.